 You will need to hire a car with a contract that allows you to cross the border.

-As we were planning a road trip to Malaysia, we considered this option, but the price was three times more expensive than to cross the border and rent a car in Johor Bahru.
+As we were planning a road trip to Malaysia, we considered this option, but the price was three times more expensive than crossing the border and renting a car in Johor Bahru.

-We ended crossing the border with the train, then hiring a car from Johur Bahru to drive all over Malaysia.
+We ended up crossing the border by train and then hiring a car from Johor Bahru to drive all over Malaysia.

 The best option from Singapore to Malaysia